-Johnny Marr has been consistently voted one of the most influential and inspirational musicians and still remains to this day a highly successful guitarist.
-Throughout his long career, he has written unique and massively popular music, and achieved these with creative uses of different guitars, effects and other equipment such as amplifiers.
+Johnny Marr has been consistently voted one of the most influential and inspirational guitarists and still remains to this day a highly popular artist.
+Throughout his long career, he has written unique and massively popular music and achieved these with creative uses of different guitars, effects and other equipment such as amplifiers.

 In this article, we’re going to pull back the veil on how he achieves that awesome sound.
-This won’t be an exhaustive list of every single piece of equipment Marr ever used.
+This won’t be an exhaustive list of every single bit of kit he ever used.
 Much of the older equipment has now been superseded by more useful new versions, and some of it is just too expensive to be practical.
-Instead, let’s take a look at some of the key points in his career and how he made use of ordinary and affordable gear to produce some of the greatest music ever written.
+Instead, we’ll take a look at some of the key points in his career and how he made use of ordinary and affordable gear to produce some of the greatest music ever written.

 Johnny Marr was known under the surname “Maher”, although it was pronounced the same.
 He changed the spelling later in life to make it easier for people to pronounce and spell, as well as to avoid confusion with the popular Buzzcocks drummer John Maher.

-As Johnny Marr was only 4 years old at the time, the guitar was just a toy.
-This was just a toy, and it wasn’t until he was older that he became a dedicated musician.
-Until his early teens, Johnny Marr was far more invested in a career as a professional footballer – going so far as to have trials with Manchester City.
+Until his early teens, he was far more invested in a career as a professional footballer – going so far as to have trials with Manchester City.

 He was in a band called The Paris Valentinos when he was 13, and from there began to develop a reputation for his unique talent and skill.
 As well as learning ‘other stuff’.
 He was quoted as saying:

 In this guide, we will take a look at all of the equipment he has used throughout the years, and how he has combined them to create his signature sounds.